alvenchen/cnn_lstm_ctc_lpr/README.md

 =========
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-blue.svg?style=flat-square)](#contributors)

-This repo contains code and demo for chinese licence plate recognition(lpr) using cnn and lstm.
+- This repo contains code and demo for chinese licence plate recognition(lpr) using cnn and lstm.

-This repo is heavily inspired by [HyperLPR](https://github.com/zeusees/HyperLPR), but increased accuracy in wild environment.
+- This repo is heavily inspired by [HyperLPR](https://github.com/zeusees/HyperLPR), increased accuracy in wild environment.

-Please star if it's useful for you.
+- Please star if it's useful for you.

 Feature
 ---------
-end to end, no need to split word in the wild, accuracy is around 96%
+- end to end, no need to split word

+- in the wild, accuracy is around 96.6%

 TODO
 ---------
-multi-line recognition
+- multi-line recognition

-more trainning data, especially for oblique data licence plate detection accuracy using yolo3/SSD with more data.
+- more trainning data, especially for oblique data

+- licence plate detection accuracy using yolo3/SSD with more data.

 Data